Early Life and Education of Sutton Foster: A Complete Timeline

 On October 25, 2014, Sutton Foster married screenwriter Ted Griffin.

-On March 5, 2017, Sutton Foster and Ted Griffin's adopted daughter, Emily, was born.
+On March 5, 2017, Sutton Foster and Ted Griffin's daughter, Emily, was born.

-In April 2017, Sutton Foster announced that she and Ted Griffin had adopted a baby girl named Emily, born March 5, 2017.
+In April 2017, Sutton Foster and Ted Griffin announced that they had adopted a baby girl, Emily, born on March 5, 2017.

-May 2019: Received Honorary Doctorate from Boston Conservatory at Berklee
+May 2019: Honorary Doctorate from Boston Conservatory at Berklee

 October 2021: Publication of Hooked

-In October 2021, Sutton Foster published her memoir, "Hooked", where she discussed using crafts to cope with challenging life events.
+In October 2021, Sutton Foster published her memoir, "Hooked", where she discusses how crafts helped her through challenging moments.

 March 2023: Faculty at Ball State University

-As of March 2023, Sutton Foster is on the faculty of Ball State University as an instructor of theatre, focusing on internships.
+As of March 2023, Sutton Foster joined the faculty of Ball State University as an instructor of theatre, focusing on internships.

 In October 2024, Sutton Foster filed for divorce from Ted Griffin.